-All processes shall be in compliance with applicable government regulations and products produced in such a manner to ensure food safety.
 Additional controls shall be evaluated to minimize the risk of cross contamination for microbiologically sensitive areas:

-- Effective hand washing - Effective footwear controls - Tool control - Evaluation and control of traffic (personnel, materials and equipment) - Segregation of raw and post processed areas - Positive air flow from microbiologically sensitive areas - Additional controls for construction and unique plant activities
+- Effective hand washing - Effective footwear controls - Tool control - Evaluation and control of traffic (personnel, materials, and equipment) - Positive air flow from microbiologically sensitive areas - Additional controls for construction and unique plant activities

-FINISHED PACKAGING MATERIAL TESTING
+FINISHED PACKAGING MICROBIOLOGICAL MATERIAL TESTING

 This is not required for packaging material suppliers.
-However, if a packaging supplier completes finished product testing, the following shall be managed.
+However, if a packaging supplier chooses to implement finished product testing, all Packaging materials supplied to GMI shall conform to the following requirements.

-- The biological control plan shall include procedures in place for finished product testing with designated sampling location(s), sample size, and frequency of testing to be conducted for each product. - A process shall be in place to effectively respond to microbiological results exceeding critical limits including investigation, corrective action, product disposition and customer notification as needed. - Tests to be conducted shall be documented and performed using standard approved test methods by trained personnel. - A positive release program shall be in place to ensure no product is shipped until product has been according to GMI specification. - Cleared microbiological testing. - If product is to be shipped for clearance in transit, GMI must provide documented approval prior to shipment. - No product or lots confirmed to be positive for pathogens or out of compliance with GMI specification for microbiological requirements shall be released.
+- The biological control plan shall include procedures in place for finished product testing with designated sampling location(s), sample size, and frequency of testing to be conducted for each sample. - A process shall be in place to effectively respond to microbiological results exceeding critical limits including investigation, corrective action, product disposition and customer notification as needed. - Tests to be conducted shall be documented and performed using standard approved test methods by trained personnel. - A hold and release program is required if you are conducting any pathogen testing on packaging materials or in zone 1 (product contact areas). - If product is to be shipped for clearance in transit, GMI must provide documented approval prior to shipment. - No product or lots confirmed to be positive for pathogens shall be released.
 Product or lots testing positive for pathogens may be retested for investigational purposes only.